Jayman2000/scene-2-uwmf/README.md

 ## Disadvantages of using Scene 2 UWMF

+- You can’t import a level created with another editor.
+You have to create a new one from scratch.
 - You can’t create these fundamental level components:
 	- Doors
 	- Sound zones